 Total Mileage is the Best Indicator of Success

 Besides the physiological changes that improve your running, slowing down and running slower allow you to run more miles.

-If you’re running near your threshold pace for most of your runs, the breakdown in your muscles and the strain put on your body will only be sustainable for a short time.
+If you’re running near your threshold pace for most of your runs, the muscle breakdown and the strain put on your body will only be sustainable for a short time.
 Eventually, you’ll hit a burnout point, whether mentally or physically.

-One of the best quotes that changed my way of thinking about training is, and I’m paraphrasing, “It’s the recovery from training that makes you stronger, not the training itself.”
+One of the best quotes that changed my way of thinking about training is, paraphrasing, “It’s the recovery from training that makes you stronger, not the training itself.”

 So let’s look at the evidence for how increasing mileage translates to improved running.

 Looking at a study titled World-Class Long-Distance Running Performances Are Best Predicted by Volume of Easy Runs and Deliberate Practice of Short-Interval and Tempo Runs, we find total distance was the biggest determiner of increased running performance.

 This study analyzed 85 male runners that were elite and world-class competitive runners.